-Travis LeRoy Southworth Info Writing Exhibitions Work Book AI NFTs
+Travis LeRoy Southworth Info Writing Exhibitions Work Book AI Collect

 Monograph: Giving in to the Algorithm, 2026

-Giving in to the Algorithm is a forthcoming monograph by conceptual artist Travis LeRoy Southworth, tracing his two-decade exploration of digital portraiture, algorithmic aesthetics and contemporary image culture.
-Southworth’s featured series “New Beginnings, Old Endings, Secrets Secreting” captures the ghostly emergence of machine-generated faces, drawing from Southworth’s background in photo retouching, his artist residency involving CERN’s Large Hadron Collider, and early experiments with GANs and diffusion models.
-The book offers a personal and critical reflection on artmaking in an age shaped by algorithmic labor and highlights the importance of imperfection and ambiguity.
+Giving in to the Algorithm is a forthcoming monograph by conceptual artist Travis LeRoy Southworth, tracing two decades of work across digital portraiture, algorithmic aesthetics, and contemporary image culture.
+Shaped by his background in photo retouching, a residency connected to CERN’s Large Hadron Collider, and early experiments with machine learning, the book reflects on artmaking in an age of algorithmic labor and argues for the enduring importance of imperfection and ambiguity.

 This preview represents an in-progress layout designed to help bring the monograph to completion—an invitation to future collaborators, funders, and supporters of digital art and its evolving histories.